hanyslmm/AWS/README.md

 Grader Key attached with repository:

-grader passphrase: hansylmm
+grader passphrase: hanyslmm

 web app URL:

 http://18.195.116.175.xip.io/

-User Management:
+# User Management:

 1- The SSH key submitted with the project can be used to log in as grader on the server.